Preclik02/NullOS/ArcNull/README.md

 ---

-Enjoy using **ArcNull** – your lightweight, beginner-friendly shell for ArcOS!
+Enjoy using **ArcNull** – your lightweight, beginner-friendly terminal for ArcOS!
 ```